ICE continues to monitor the developing situation in relation to the global spread of Coronavirus (Covid-19).

 ICE continues to accept applications for membership and for professional qualification assessments (academic base, IPD, Professional Reviews, EPAs and Fellowship assessments).

-Online and paper-based applications continue as normal, while interview-based assessments (i.e. professional reviews and end-point assessments) will be conducted via video-link until such times as regional travel restrictions and social distancing protocols are relaxed.
+Online and paper-based applications continue as normal, while interview-based assessments (i.e. professional reviews and end-point assessments) are being conducted primarily via video-link.

 Services that are currently affected